kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 The object was used to create to web applications that loaded data asynchronously, without page refreshes.
 The most notable applications came from Google: specifically Google Maps and [Google Suggest](http://www.searchenginejournal.com/beginners-guide-google-suggest-marketers-seo/73269/ "Read about Google Suggest").

-These web apps showed how useful "xhr" was but, for the most part, the developer community didn't really notice this.
+These web apps showed how useful XHR was but, for the most part, the developer community didn't really notice this.
 That changed in February 2005, [Jesse James Garrett wrote his influential AJAX article](http://www.adaptivepath.com/ideas/ajax-new-approach-web-applications/).

 Garret's article defined the AJAX acronym and also listed its required technologies (<a href="#what-is-ajax">see the previous section for more on this</a>).
 The article inspired developers to create compelling web applications and continues to do so to this day.